Sunroom vs 3-Season Room: What’s the Difference in BC?

 - Build with a proper foundation from the start (even if code doesn’t require it)

-- Use insulated aluminum framing that can accept upgraded windows
+- Use heavy-gauge aluminum framing that can accept upgraded windows

 - Plan your HVAC runs during initial construction